RussellRClark/Angular/README.md

 # Hosted projects:
 ## Semi-Automated Deployment
-NB: Firebase & GitHub Pages host 'static' web sites (or applications).
+Firebase & GitHub Pages host 'static' web sites (or applications).
 Put simply this means no server-side code like PHP or .net

 ### <a target="_blank" rel="noopener" href="https://pdtemplateanos5.firebaseapp.com/">FireBase</a>
-Firebase (really oriented to mobile apps) is the easiest hosting to get running and it has a free tier
+Firebase is the easiest hosting to get running and it has a free tier
-The project redeploys on each production build (see script below)
+The project redeploys on each production build (see script below).
+Tests are run manually.

 ##### Install firebase tools globally
    > npm install -g firebase-tools